-Start by checking your pen to make sure that it contains OZEMPIC® 0.25 mg or 0.5 mg doses, then look at the illustrations below to get to know the different parts of your pen and needle.
+Start by checking your pen to make sure that it contains Ozempic® 0.25 mg or 0.5 mg doses, then look at the illustrations below to get to know the different parts of your pen and needle.

 If you are blind or have poor eyesight and cannot read the dose counter on the pen, do not use this pen without help.
-Get help from a person with good eyesight who is trained to use the OZEMPIC® pre-filled pen.
+Get help from a person with good eyesight who is trained to use the Ozempic® pre-filled pen.

 Your pen is a pre-filled dial-a-dose pen.
 It contains 2 mg of semaglutide, and you can select doses of 0.25 mg or 0.5 mg.
-Your pen is designed to be used with NovoFine® and NovoTwist® disposable needles up to a length of 8 mm.
-NovoFine® Plus needles are included in the pack.